rex0988476/GDSC-Final-Project/README.md

   - `Screen Medium`: The growth medium used for culturing the cell line.
 - **Techniques**: Regression.
 - **Models**:
-  - XGBoost
+  - XGBoost.
-  - Random Forest
+  - Random Forest.

 ---